Fuelling Your 13.1 Miles with Confidence

 How Many Gels Should You Take?

-The general guidance for endurance events is to consume between 30 to 60 grams of carbohydrates per hour during exercise lasting longer than 90 minutes.
-Most energy gels provide around 20 to 25 grams of carbohydrates per serving, meaning that taking two to three gels during a half marathon will meet the needs of many runners, depending on race duration and pace.
+The general guidance for endurance events is to consume between 30g of fructose and 60g of glucose per hour during exercise lasting longer than 90 minutes.
+Most energy gels provide around 20 to 30 grams of carbohydrates per serving, meaning that taking two to three gels during a half marathon will meet the needs of many runners, depending on race duration and pace.

-For example, if you are aiming to finish your half marathon in around 1 hour and 45 minutes, you might take your first gel at around 40 to 45 minutes into your race, followed by a second gel at around 1 hour and 20 minutes.
-If you anticipate a finish time closer to 2.5 hours, you might consider a third gel around the 2-hour mark to help sustain your energy levels through the final miles.
+For example, if you are aiming to finish your half marathon in around 1 hour 45 minutes, you might only need to take one gel at around the 60-75 minutes into your race.
+If you anticipate a finish time closer to 2.5 hours, you might consider the first gel around 60-75 minute then up to 90g of carbs per hour until you finish your race to help sustain your energy levels throughout.
 Every runner’s needs are slightly different, so it is important to listen to your body and practice this strategy during your training.

 Timing Gels for Maximum Benefit

 Taking your first gel before you begin to feel tired is essential.
-Waiting until you feel your energy dropping may mean it is too late for the gel to work effectively, as it can take around 10 to 15 minutes for your body to absorb and utilise the carbohydrates.
-Aim to take your first gel around 40 to 45 minutes into your race, then continue with another gel every 30 to 40 minutes as needed.
+Waiting until you feel your energy dropping may mean it is too late for the gel to work effectively, as it can take time for your body to absorb and utilise the carbohydrates.

 It is also important to pair your gels with water to help with digestion and absorption.
 Without adequate hydration, gels can sit heavily in your stomach, which may lead to discomfort during your run.
 Plan to take your gels near water stations during your race or carry your own hydration to support comfortable fuelling.